nikhilkoranne/mean-stack/README.md

     - Or just run `npm start`
 - To start receiving emails run the consumer service from the project root directory.
     - `node receive.js`
+- To use online instance of mongodb, you will have to open free account on https://mlab.com